 This resource will cover the steps required to perform warrant searches at the city, county, and federal levels and explain which agencies to contact.
 This article also outlines what can be expected when conducting a search in West Virginia.

-Are Warrants Available for West Virginia Citizens To View?
+Are Warrants Available for WV Citizens To View?

 The state of West Virginia allows its citizens to inspect or copy warrant details held by any local police agency under the Freedom of Information Act.1 There are different kinds of warrants, like arrest, search and bench, each having specific guidelines for public access.